 The Career Development Center reserves the right to edit, delete, or refuse any job, internship, or volunteer posting.
 In addition, York College Career Development does not publish job/internship opportunities that require an initial monetary investment, including application fees.
 Positions that require participants to raise their own financial support must clearly specify this within the job description.

 The Career Development Center reviews opportunities prior to posting them to students and alumni.

 However, in its provision of services to students, alumni, and off-campus recruiters, the Career Development Center makes no representations or guarantee regarding the opportunities listed on its website, bulletin boards, print materials, and other resources, and it is not responsible for the wages, safety, working conditions, or other aspects of off-campus positions or programs.
-It is the responsibility of students and alumni to take the necessary precautions when communicating with employers, interviewing for and accepting part-time/full-time employment, internships, volunteer activities, or placement in a graduate school program.
+It is the responsibility of students and alumni to take the necessary precautions when communicating with employers as well as interviewing for and accepting part-time/full-time employment, internships, volunteer activities, or placement in a graduate school program.

-FERPA is a Federal law that protects the privacy of student education records.
+FERPA is a federal law that protects the privacy of student education records.
 Under this law, permission for recruiters or any other outside persons or agencies to release personal information to any other person or agency outside of York College requires a written release from the student.